Excluding cosmetic surgeries on hyperbolic 3-manifolds: Introduction

 \refthm{CosmeticImproved} is a slight strengthening of~\cite[Theorem 7.29]{FPS:EffectiveBilipschitz}.
 Compared to that statement, both the constant term and the variable term in the maximum of \refeqn{ImprovedHypoth} have become slightly smaller.
 This makes \refthm{CosmeticImproved} easier to apply in practice.

 In \refsec{CosmeticProcedure}, we explain how \refthm{CosmeticImproved} leads to a practical procedure to check the Cosmetic surgery conjecture on one-cusped manifolds.
 Here is an outline.
 When $N$ has one cusp, there are only finitely many slopes $s$ whose normalized length is shorter than the bound in \refeqn{ImprovedHypoth}.
-Supposing for concreteness that $\systole(N) \geq 0.145$, the length bound becomes $9.97$.
+Suppose for concreteness that $\systole(N) \geq 0.145$, hence the length bound becomes $9.97$.
 By a lemma of Agol~\cite[Lemma 8.2]{agol:6theorem}, there are at most $102$ slopes on the cusp of $N$ of normalized length at most $10$, hence $s$ must be one of these 102 slopes.
 If $N(s) \cong N(s')$ and this manifold is hyperbolic, then volume considerations imply that $L(s')$ is also bounded above; see \refthm{FinitenessOfPairs}.
 This leads to an explicit finite list of slope pairs $(s,s')$ to check, and every pair of filled manifolds $N(s), N(s')$ can be compared by computer.
 The finite list of pairs of exceptional surgeries on $N$ can also be compared by computer.

 We have implemented this procedure in Sage, and the program is publicly available on GitHub \cite{FPS:GitHubCosmetic}.
 For any given one-cusped manifold $N$, the program forms the finite set of pairs of slopes that need to be checked, and then proceeds to compare them. \refsec{CosmeticProcedure} describes the procedure in detail.
 All of the comparisons between manifolds are done using rigorously verified hyperbolic invariants, or else using algebraic invariants such as the homology of covers.
-However, the computation of $\systole(N)$ is a crucial input for building the set of slopes to check, and this computation is not currently rigorously verified in SnapPy.
-This is why \refthm{CosmeticCensus} contains the proviso that SnapPy's systole calculation is correct to within $1\%$.
-See \refrem{NonrigorousSystole} for more discussion.
+This includes the rigorous verification of $\systole(N)$, which is included in SnapPy versions 3.2 and following.
+The forthcoming work of Goerner, Haraway, Hoffman, and Trnkova \cite{GHHT:LengthSpectra} includes an explanation of the verified length spectrum algorithm and a justification of the error bounds that are used in SnapPy 3.3.

+As with all computer-assisted proofs, the correctness relies upon the rigor of our mathematical arguments (described in \refsec{Tools}), of our code (described in \refsec{CosmeticProcedure}), and of the software packages that we use (Sage, SnapPy, and Regina).